All wrapped up in fabric!

 We also had a pair of old jeans, with holes in all the wrong places, that were beyond repair.
 Chopping them up Istuffed the legs with a couple gifts for my husband!
 I then tied them up with some white ribbon (as pictured at the top of this article) and they looked lovely!

 I hadn’t planned on giving so many gifts to my children, but the gifts weren’t expensive and were mostly educational.
-They will be passed down and then given away as my children outgrow them.
-After the gifts were unwrapped (we give gifts during Chanukah – so our gift giving is already over for this year), the fabric went back in the cupboard to be used again next year, or for something else!
+They were be passed down and then given away as my children outgrew them.
+After the gifts were unwrapped the fabric went back in the cupboard to be used again another time.
 Wrapping these gifts was a fun challenge and I was really pleased with the results.
 My children didn’t bat an eyelid at their gifts being wrapped up in fabric and were just eager to undo the ribbons and find out what surprises were hiding beneath!
-I will definitely be wrapping up my kids presents in fabric again next year!